Eugene, Oregon: Community

-In the fall of 2003, neighbors noticed "an unassuming two-acre remnant orchard tucked into the Friendly Area Neighborhood" had been put up for sale by its owner, a resident of New York City.
-Learning a prospective buyer had plans to build several houses on the property, they formed a nonprofit organization called Madison Meadow in June 2004 in order to buy the property and "preserve it as undeveloped space in perpetuity."
-In 2007 their effort was named Third Best Community Effort by the Eugene Weekly, and by the end of 2008 they had raised enough money to purchase the property.
+In the fall of 2003, neighbors noticed that "an unassuming two-acre remnant orchard tucked into the Friendly Area Neighborhood" had been put up for sale by its owner, a resident of New York City.
+Learning that a prospective buyer had plans to build several houses on the property, they formed a non-profit organization called Madison Meadow in June 2004 in order to buy the property and "preserve it as undeveloped space in perpetuity."
+In 2007 their effort was named Third Best Community Effort by the Eugene Weekly, and by the end of 2008 they had raised enough money to buy the property.

-The City of Eugene has an active Neighborhood Program.
+The City of Eugene has an active neighborhood program.
 Several neighborhoods are known for their green activism.
 Friendly Neighborhood has a highly popular neighborhood garden established on the right of way of a street never built.
 There are a number of community gardens on public property.
 Amazon Neighborhood has a former church turned into a community center.
 Whiteaker hosts a housing co-op that dates from the early 1970s that has re-purposed both their parking lots into food production and play space.
 An unusual eco-village with natural building techniques and large shared garden can be found in Jefferson Westside neighborhood.
 A several block area in the River Road Neighborhood is known as a permaculture hotspot with an increasing number of suburban homes trading grass for garden, installing rain water catchment systems, food producing landscapes and solar retrofits.
 Several sites have planted gardens by removing driveways.
 Citizen volunteers are working with the City of Eugene to restore a 65-tree filbert grove on public property.
 There are deepening social and economic networks in the neighborhood.